Odisha overcomes monsoon rain deficit: IMD | Science-Environment

 - India

-Torrential downpour in several parts of Odisha due to a low pressure area over its coast has helped the state overcome the deficit in rainfall during this monsoon, the India Meteorological Department said.
+Odisha has overcome the deficit in rainfall during this monsoon thanks to the torrential downpour in several parts of the state due to a low-pressure area over its coast, the India Meteorological Department said.

 "Now we can say that rainfall across Odisha is normal and there is no deficit.
 Rainfall will continue till July 17," H R Biswas, Director of the Meteorological Centre, Bhubaneswar, told PTI.

-The IMD has also forecast heavy to very heavy rainfall at a few places in several districts, including Cuttack, Dhenkanal, Jajpur, Keonjhar, Mayurbhanj and Bargarh, and heavy rainfall in Balasore, Bhadrak, Kendrapara, Jagatsinghpur, Khurda, Puri, Boudh and Angul.
+The IMD has forecast heavy to very heavy rainfall at a few places in several districts, including Cuttack, Dhenkanal, Jajpur, Keonjhar, Mayurbhanj and Bargarh and heavy rainfall in Balasore, Bhadrak, Kendrapara, Jagatsinghpur, Khurda, Puri, Boudh and Angul.

-“Under the influence of the low pressure area over south coastal Odisha and strong monsoon flow, squally weather with surface wind speed of 45-55 kmph is very likely off Odisha coast till Saturday.

-“Fishermen are advised not to venture into the sea off Odisha coast and adjoining west-central and north-west Bay of Bengal till July 16,” it said in a bulletin.
+Squally weather with a surface wind speed of 45-55 kmph is very likely off Odisha coast till Saturday under the influence of the LOPAR over south coastal Odisha and the strong monsoon flow, it said.
+"Fishermen are advised not to venture into the sea off Odisha coast and adjoining west-central and north-west Bay of Bengal till July 16," the IMD said in a bulletin.

-However, seven districts – Kendrapara, Jagatsinghpur, Puri, Khurda, Bolangir, Sambalpur and Sundergarh – have received deficient rainfall ( minus 50 per cent to minus 20 per cent), it said.
+Kendrapara, Jagatsinghpur, Puri, Khurda, Bolangir, Sambalpur and Sundergarh have received deficient rainfall, minus 50 per cent to minus 20 per cent so far, it said.

-Special Relief Commissioner Pradeep Jena, in a letter to all district collectors, said they must be prepared for rain-related issues like water-logging in urban areas and landslides in hilly regions, besides keeping a watch on low-lying places.
+Special Relief Commissioner Pradeep Jena said in a letter to all district collectors that they must be prepared for rain-related issues like water logging in urban areas and landslides in hilly regions.
+He also asked them to keep a watch on low-lying areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)